meyer6/Random-Javascript/README.md

 # Random-Javascript
-A collectio of random programmes in Javascript
+A collection of random programmes in Javascript